cloudblog004/fantasticfoodies/content/en/posts/1210-simple-way-to-make-homemade-quick-and-amp-easy-baked-potatoes.md

 - "cook potatoes one at a time 5 minutes each or until done"
 - "Chop onions and tomato set a side"
 - "Once potatoes are done season to your taste"
-- "Top with butter , chicken,  cheese,  onion , &amp; tomato microwave for 2 minutes  or until cheese is melted"
+- "Top with butter , chicken,  cheese,  onion , & tomato microwave for 2 minutes  or until cheese is melted"
 - "Top with sour cream and enjoy!
 I also had a spinach and tomato salad on the side."
 - "Ready to serve and ENJOY!"
 categories: